-Overview This concluding unit is designed help students consolidate their learnings in relation ot the course theme - Canadian identity.
+This concluding unit is designed help students consolidate their learnings in relation of the course theme - Canadian identity.

 The intent is that students will complete a culminating activity which enables them to demonstrate an understanding of Canadian Identity.
 While each student's leaning will be unique, it is important that students focus on at least one major area of inquiry, e.g., economic, historic, political or social.

 Given the range of preferred leaning styles and representations, students should be afforded opportunity to represent their ideas in a variety of ways.
 Ideally, students will have the opportunity to share their work with other students, their parents, and members of the community.

-Outcomes SCO 18 - The student will be expected to demonstrate their personal understanding of Canadian identity Processes and Skills Communication Communicate ideas and information to a specific audience Express and support a Consider Perspective Select media and styles appropriate to a purpose
+SCO 18 - The student will be expected to demonstrate their personal understanding of Canadian identity function in a variety of groupings, using collaborative and cooperative skills and strategies

+- Communicate ideas and information to a specific audience - Express and support a Consider Perspective - Select media and styles appropriate to a purpose